frankshearar/Home/2-Factor-Auth-for-NuGet.org-sign-in.md

 * **Enable and encourage enhanced security of NuGet.org accounts using 2-FA**.
 We will not mandate 2-FA usage for all accounts.
 * **NuGet package authors belonging to Organizations with AAD can authenticate on NuGet.org via their AAD instance**.
 These AAD instances can have 2-FA enabled on them which NuGet.org will respect. *Eg. MSFT packages require mandatory sign-in through secured @microsoft.com accounts federated through Microsoft Organization on AAD similar to our admin accounts.*

+* Gallery instances (other than NuGet.org) should be able to remain with basic auth using username/password sign-ins.

 ## Solution

 ### Personal NuGet.org accounts